Reviewed by Dr Abbie Lam DVM

 How often you should feed your kitten

-Establishing a feeding schedule with your kitten will help it develop lifelong good eating habits and avoid unhealthy weight gain.
+Establishing a feeding schedule with your kitten will help them develop lifelong good eating habits and avoid unhealthy weight gain.

 Here’s a suggested feeding schedule for kittens that have been weaned from their mother’s milk: